forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 Avoid initializing variables to `null`.
 If your logic demands initialization to `null`, make sure to reassign a value to your variable before you invoke an operation on it.

-To run the both data flow analysis rules–ApexFlsViolationRule and ApexNullPointerExceptionRule–run `scanner:run:dfa`.
+To run the both graph-based analysis rules–ApexFlsViolationRule and ApexNullPointerExceptionRule–run `scanner:run:dfa`.
 Alternatively, run `scanner:run:dfa --category “Error Prone”` to run ApexNullPointerExceptionRule only.

 ### Definitions